PeterMarshall29/book1/_sources/jupyternotebooks/approachs_to_learning.md

 > "If you never fail, your aren't trying hard enough"
 ```

-## Growth Mindset
+## Growth Mindsets

 Pschologist Carol Dweck developed the theory of the growth and fixed mindsets.
 People with a growth mindset believe that their abilities, intelligence, and talents can be developed through effort, learning, and persistence.
 They understand that their brain is akin to a muscled that is strengthened by practice and struggling with new ideas and acivities.

 A fixed mindset believes that you are either good at something or not - this is usually wrong and always self defeating.

-Most students will not just know more when they leave university - they will be smarter - as a result of the work they have done.
-WORK is the key.
+Most students will not just know more when they leave university - they will be smarter - as a result of the work they have done. **WORK** is the important part of the sentence - if you coast through your studies you will not improve.